mikeizbicki/ucr-cs100/assignments/lab/lab8-spam/README.md

 ### coding instructions

 In this lab, we're going to learn to send spam emails.
 It turns out that with the [Simple Mail Transfer Protocol (SMTP)](http://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol), you don't need to know someone's password to send email from their account!
-Anyone can send emails from anyone elsse's account!
+Anyone can send emails from anyone else's account!

 First, you're going to practice sending these emails.
 Then, you're going to write a bash script to automate the process.